 To be a top performer in CX it is imperative to be fanatical about measuring customer data.
 You cannot assume what bothers your customers, especially now.

 While many research and survey platforms can take 2-3 months to get results, you can begin to solve problems and get accelerated feedback in these ways:

 - Identify and clear away any random experiences; including random content, messaging, emails, and employee attitudes.

 - Create Listening Posts such as face-to-face research, monitoring social media, and feedback from front-line employees.

 - Single survey email questions, (not linked to purchases) to gain a Net Promoter Score—like feedback, e.g. “Would you recommend ___ to a friend?”

 If you can swiftly adopt advanced customer experience disciplines with a focus on digital transformation, you will become more relevant and relatable during times of change.
 Being keenly aware of your customers’ needs and rethinking the expectations they’ll demand means you’ll have an impact on customers that will survive crisis and thrive in the years to come.

 Have You developed Your Customer Experience?

-Take our 12-point CX assessment quiz and find out how in-tune you are with your customers.
+Contact us to get a customer experience assessment of how in-tune you are with your customers.